freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-Other elements are placed in relation to the floated element
+Other elements are placed in relation to the floated element.

 ---